 Education looks a lot different right now, and we know that the ways students are learning vary from region to region and even on an individual basis.
 The Recruitment and Admissions team is adapting to serve students and their supporters best.

 The COVID-19 pandemic continues to be a fluid situation.
 Laurier’s priority is the health and safety of everyone in our community.

-Our approach for the fall 2021 term includes planning for returning to our campuses and having all residence buildings open and operational.
-The health and safety of the Laurier community remains our top priority, and all planning will adhere to public health guidelines.
-Some public health restrictions may remain in place for fall 2021, including mandatory face coverings, limits on gatherings, and social distancing requirements.
-These restrictions may impact our ability to offer certain courses in person on our campuses.
+Our approach for the fall 2021 term includes a return to our campuses and having all residence buildings open and operational.
+The health and safety of the Laurier community remains our top priority.

 For students who prefer remote learning or a mix of remote and in-person courses, we will also provide enhanced options for virtual learning.
 This option will appeal to those who may not feel ready to come to campus and to those who appreciate the flexibility of online learning.